2009 onwards – event log

 During lockdown HBSA has taken delivery of a fully mobile on-air studio.
 This is a compact version of our Clyde Broadcast system as used in Studio 1.
 This mobile unit will be used at outside broadcast fund raising events.

-On Friday June 11th 2021 after 14 months of exile HBSA re opened the studios and restarted love broadcasts from Crosshouse.
+On Friday June 11th 2021 after 14 months of exile HBSA re opened the studios and restarted live broadcasts from Crosshouse.
 Recruitment and training was restarted a few weeks later.
 By October our timetable was again full, we had school students from the Grange Academy on air and we had re introduced visits from groups from in the community.